Riding an Electric Bike and Scooter in Laguna Beach: New Laws You Should Know

 Eyewitnesses can offer valuable third-party perspectives.
 Collect names, phone numbers, and brief statements from anyone who saw the accident happen.
 Their testimonies can help clarify what occurred and provide critical support in cases where fault is disputed.

 Avoid making statements—especially apologies—that could be taken as admitting fault.
 Be honest but brief when speaking to the police, and avoid speculating about what happened.
-It’s often best to speak with a lawyer before giving detailed accounts, especially to insurance companies or the other party’s representatives.
+It’s often best to speak with a pedestrian accident lawyer in San Francisco before giving detailed accounts, especially to insurance companies or the other party’s representatives.

 A skilled attorney can guide you through the legal process, advocate for your rights, and pursue fair compensation for your medical expenses, lost wages, pain and suffering, and more.
 They can also assess whether other parties—such as the City of San Francisco—may be liable for unsafe road conditions, faulty signals, or poor infrastructure.
 Acting quickly can help preserve vital evidence and ensure that critical legal deadlines are met.